-If you are a cricket fan, then you will see the example of a run chart in a live cricket match telecast where commentator shows you the score progress of the first team.
-Then when the second team starts batting, he will show you the comparison of the performance of both teams through the run chart.
+For example, if you are a cricket fan, then you will see the example of a run chart in a live cricket match telecast where commentator shows you the score progress of the first team.
+Then, when the second team starts batting, he will show you the comparison of the performance of both teams through the run chart.

 Benefits of Run Charts

 The following are a few benefits of a run chart:

 - Does not require much technical skill.

 The drawbacks of run charts are that they don’t have any statistical control limits.
 Simply put, they don’t show you the upper and lower tolerance and threshold limits.

 Run charts are not capable of showing you if the process is stable and in control.
 Moreover, to understand the charts, you need to be well aware of the context and situation in which data has been collected and the chart is drawn.
 For example, you may think that some trend exists in the graph when in fact you are just seeing a normal process variation.
 This can also explain the opposite, i.e. there is a trend in the graph and you think it is normal.

 A control chart is one of the seven basic tools of quality control.
 It is an updated version of the run chart.
 If you add control limits to the run chart, it will become a control chart.
 Control chart is also known as Shewhart chart, because it was developed by Walter A. Shewhart while working in Bell labs.
 These charts are used to study the change in a process over a period of time.